Blac Chyna Wants Full Custody Of Dream Kardashian, Kris Jenner Fights For Rob

 It’s about to be war between Blac Chyna and the Kardashians.
-Now that her effort to actually become one of them has failed along with her relationship with Rob Kardashian, Blac Chyna is fighting for full custody of their daughter Dream.
+Now that her effort to actually become one of them has failed along with her relationship with Rob Kardashian, Blac Chyna is fighting for full custody of their daughter, Dream.
 The problem is, Kris Jenner would never let that happen even if Rob is not a fit parent and has taken up for his son in the battle over custody of their baby.

-If Blac Chyna thinks that Rob Kardashian is going to be as easy to take a baby from as he is to make on with, he has another thing coming.
-Rob might not be fit to fight against her but Kris Jenner is and she has made it clear that Chyna’s full custody request is not going to be granted if she has anything to say about it.
-Dream Kardashian’s grandma is taking up for Rob and she also thinks it’s pretty funny that Blac Chyna even thinks she has a chance of getting her way this time around according to Radar Online.
+If Blac Chyna thinks that Rob Kardashian is going to be as easy to take a baby from as he is to make one with, she has another thing coming.
+Rob might not be fit to fight against her, but Kris Jenner is, and she has made it clear that Chyna’s full custody request is not going to be granted if she has anything to say about it.
+Dream Kardashian’s grandma is taking up for Rob, and she also thinks it’s pretty funny that Blac Chyna even thinks she has a chance of getting her way this time around, according to Radar Online.

 Saying bye to my beautiful baby girl ….. she is smiling at me.
 U see how she looking at her daddy ????????
 I literally can't get enough of this girl,,, I never felt a love or happiness like this ever in my life and she makes me so happy ,,,about to miss her so much ????????
 Love You baby Dream☁️